cojen/Boxtin/README.md

 ### MethodHandles

-Special `MethodHandle` checks aren't implemented yet, but they'll likely follow the same strategy as for reflection.
+Methods which return `MethodHandle` instances are checked using the same strategy as for reflection.
+A caller-side transformation checks the result from these `Lookup` methods to see if access is allowed:

+- `bind`
+- `findConstructor`
+- `findSpecial`
+- `findStatic`
+- `findVirtual`

 ### IllegalCallerException